ChopperMonster/IFZ-Moder/README.md

 # IFZ-Moder
-This is meant to add the ability to mod buildings, vehicles, and at some point weapons I am not very good at coding, use at your own risk, will need to be updated with every version

-GAME VERSION: 0.24.6.5 BETA+
+This is meant to add the ability to mod buildings, vehicles, weapons, gear, and research use at your own risk, will need to be updated with every version GAME VERSION: 0.24.6.18 BETA+

 1. Replace IFZ.dll in Infection Free Zone_Data\Managed
 2. place the Json folder in Infection Free Zone_Data\StreamingAssets